NkululekoCyrilCele/amantungwa-accounting-and-tax-services/README.md

 ## License

-This project is licensed under the [Apache License 2.0] - [https://www.apache.org/licenses/LICENSE-2.0].
+This project is licensed under the Apache License 2.0.
 You are free to modify and use the code as per the license terms.

 For more information, please refer to the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).

 ## Contact

-For any inquiries or support regarding the website or our accounting services, please contact us at nkululeko.cele@gmail.com.
+For any inquiries or support regarding the website or our accounting services, please contact us at [mailto:nkululeko.cele@gmail.com](nkululeko.cele@gmail.com).